MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/query-scom-managed-instance-data-on-grafana.md

 monikerRange: '>=sc-om-2019'
 ---

-# Query Azure Monitor System Center Operations Manager Managed Instance data from Azure Managed Grafana dashboards
+# Query Azure Monitor SCOM Managed Instance data from Azure Managed Grafana dashboards

-From Azure Managed Grafana linked to Azure Monitor SCOM managed instance, you can use SQL queries to get the monitored data from Operational database stored on Azure Managed SQL Managed Instance.
+From Azure Managed Grafana linked to Azure Monitor SCOM Managed Instance, you can use SQL queries to get the monitored data from Operational database stored on Azure Managed SQL Managed Instance.

 This article describes how to query monitoring data from Operational database and create dashboards on Azure Managed Grafana.

 ## Prerequisites

-Before you query monitoring data from AMG portal, ensure Azure Monitor SCOM Managed Instance is linked to AMG using <link>.
+Before you query monitoring data from Azure Managed Grafana portal, ensure that SCOM Managed Instance is linked to Azure Managed Grafana using \<link\>.

 ## Create a dashboard on Azure Managed Grafana